-I’m a mom.
-I know what it’s like to have roughly four million health and safety concerns for my little ones floating around in my head.
-While I don’t remember the details of each warning, my mind is becoming a catalog of things to watch out for.
-So from one mom to another, I want you to know I get it.
+I know I don’t remember the details of each health warning for my kids, and my mind is becoming a disorganized catalog of things to watch out for.
+So I want you to know I get it.
 I’m here to tell you that you don’t have to be a medical expert to guard your children’s health.

 November is National Diabetes Awareness month.
 So here I am, refreshing my diabetes education, passing along some great information to you, and sharing the story of my connection to this disease.